Festival Spotlights Local Pumpkins

 They may not be Charlie Brown’s anticipated Great Pumpkin, which gives presents to good boys and girls, but the pumpkins at the Greenbelt Pumpkin Festival in Maryland do an even greater deed by involving the community in a sustainable event.

-This year’s festival kicks off at 4 p.m. on Oct.
-22, 2010, in Greenbelt’s town center with a free pumpkin carving event using 250 pumpkins purchased from local farms.
-The next day, the carved pumpkins lit with candles will be positioned on stumps, on the ground and in trees to create a glowing trail in the forest preserve.
+This year’s festival kicks off at noon on Oct.
+19, 2013, with a free pumpkin carving event at the Greenbelt Forest Preserve using 250 pumpkins purchased and donated from local farms.
+That night, the carved pumpkins lit with candles will be positioned on stumps, on the ground and in trees to create a glowing trail in the forest preserve.

-The trail will open on Oct.
-23, 2010, beginning at 5:30 p.m.
-(6 p.m. for the general public) to walk the trail and learn the importance of preserving the forest.
+The trail will open at 6 p.m. for the general public to walk and learn the importance of preserving the forest.